 Working with Professoinals

 I called 1 (800) 220-0084 and was connected to a credit professional who was very friendly and understanding.
 She was also exceptionally knowledgeable.
 I asked her many questions about the negative items on my credit report and told her about my situation.

 After about 10 minutes of talking with her, I decided to sign up.
 About 3 weeks later, I started receiving letters from the credit bureaus informing me that negative accounts had been removed from my credit reports!
 (See below.)

 And I’m not an exception to the rule.
-In 2016, Lexington Law successfully removed over 362,000 bankruptcies from individuals’ credit report.
+In 2016, Lexington Law successfully removed over 362,000 bankruptcies from individuals’ credit reports.
 In total, they removed over 9 million negative items for the year.

-So if you have other negative items plaguing your credit report in addition to a bankruptcy, Lexington Law is your go-to resource to get those items successfully removed.
+So if you have other negative items plaguing your credit in addition to a bankruptcy, this credit repair company is your go-to resource to get those items successfully removed.

 They’ll also make sure that all your credit information is correct, which is especially tricky even after your bankruptcy has been discharged.
 Those creditors are required to adjust their reporting of your discharged accounts, but many fail to do so.

-It’s up to you to make sure your credit report is accurate and it often takes the help of a professional like Lexington Law to ensure this happens.
+It’s up to you to make sure your credit history is accurate and it often takes the help of professionals to ensure this happens.

 Bankruptcy Removed from My Equifax Credit Report: